skaes/logjam-tools/README.md

 ## logjam-dump

-A utility program to capture messages sent from a logjam device and log them to disk.
+A utility program to capture messages published by a logjam device or a logjam importer process and log them to disk or to `stdout` in text format (JSON).

 ## logjam-debug